christophbuehler/onyx/README.md

 $app->run();
 ```

-# Using a data provider
+# Using A Data Provider

 ```php
 use Onyx\DataProviders\PDODb;